Residents in Kent and Medway face an unprecedented challenge from Covid-19 (coronavirus) and the impact it is having on our lives, work and families.

 Do not leave home if you or anyone in your household has symptoms.

-If you have a new continuous cough or a high temperature you should stay at home for seven days.
+If you have a new continuous cough or a high temperature you should stay at home for ten days (increased from seven days as from 30 July 2020) .
 If you live with other people, they should stay at home for 14 days from the day the first person had symptoms.

 All residents are encouraged to follow national government advice which includes taking basic hygiene precautions, such as washing your hands with soap and water for 20 seconds, to reduce the chances of spreading any virus.